Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## What to Hand In

-Submit your `HashTable.java` implementation on Moodle, along with your class hierarchy and interaction diagrams and your Evaluation Document.
+Submit your `HashTable.java` implementation on Moodle, along with your Evaluation Document.

 ## Grading

 * To earn a 6, complete Step 1
 * To earn a 12, do the above and Step 2 & 3
 * To earn a 16, do the above and Step 4
+* To earn a 18, do the above and Step 5
-* To earn a 20, do the above and Step 5
+* To earn a 20, do the above and Step 6